How Satwiksairaj And Chirag Shetty Won Singapore Open

 The Indians eventually sealed the game after 24 minutes, with Chirag's sharp work at the net playing a key role in drawing them level.

-The Indian duo, however, kept their composure as Satwik's booming smashes repeatedly bailed them out in pressure situations as they moved from 15-13 to 16-13 and then 18-13, taking firm control of the contest.
+The Indian duo, however, kept their composure as Satwik's booming smashes repeatedly bailed them out in pressure situations, and they moved from 15-13 to 16-13 and then 18-13, taking firm control of the contest.